joewhite86/frogr/docs/source/documentation/models.rst

 @Lazy
   Indicator for lists to fetch them lazily on demand, not every list item at once.
+  Using this will NOT delete relationships when one is missing in save operations.
+  We have to delete them manually, when needed.

 @NotPersistant
   The field should not be persisted.